NYPL/DIU-tools/README.md

  4. When prompted to drag in your destination folder, drag the folder from the server where you'd like your files to be transferred.
 Press return and your files will be uploaded.

- 5. Once upload is complete and verified, jpeg copies of all tif files will be created within the directory and then moved to a QC folder.
+ 5. Once upload is complete and verified, jpeg copies of all tif files will be created within a new QC directory.

 #### Things to Consider: